peteroupc/peteroupc.github.io/randomgendoc.md

      |    from pregenerated uniform random variates in [0, 1].
      |
      |  - pdf: A function that specifies the PDF.
 It takes a single
-     |    number and outputs a single number.
+     |    number and gives out a single number.
 The area under
      |    the PDF need not equal 1 (this sampler works even if the
      |    PDF is only known up to a normalizing constant).
      |  - bl, br - Specifies the sampling domain of the PDF.
 Both